About the Papers of Roger Brooke Taney

 Contributors & Credits

-David Ramsey – Senior Editor / Associate Professor and Chair of the Reubin O’D. Askew Department of Government at the University of West Florida
+David Ramsey – Senior Editor / Professor and Chair of the Reubin O’D. Askew Department of Government at the University of West Florida

 Ed Bradley – Assistant Editor / Papers of Roger Brooke Taney, University of West Florida